dgaponcic/problems_benchmark/README.md

-# benchmark
+# Benchmark application

-Platform where people can find challenging programming problems and submit their results.
+Hackerrank-inspired application for finding challenging programming problems and submit results.
 As random-submitted code is executed for safety every component is contanerized.

 ### Key things: